 The slogan of this site is living the dream in Thailand and so most articles here cover all sorts of fun topics on how to spend money from hookers in Bangkok to sightseeing in rural Isaan.
-What I haven’t talked about so much yet is how to actually make that dream of living here long time come true.
+But what I haven’t talked about so much yet is how to actually make that dream of living here long term come true.
 So let’s talk a little bit about it today.
 There’s basically two things you need to master on a regular basis.

 2. You need to make money here in Thailand.
 And before I forget to mention it later, let me make it clear now: